tnsoftbear/flutter_currency_calculator/README.md

 ## Tests

-There are few unit tests for conversion input validation and calculation logic.
+There are several unit tests for different domain logic.
+Mocking needs are performed by the [mockito](https://pub.dev/packages/mockito) package.

 ## Run